vault27/Foundation/vxlan.md

 - Enable anycast gateway on VLAN interfaces

 ## Verification

+**Show all NVE neighboors**
-Show all NVE neighboors, not very reliable data, because connections are connectionless :)
+not very reliable data, because connections are connectionless :)
 Peer is up just because it exists in routing table.
 It even mau not accept VxLAN packets.

 ```